Review · Other Supplements

 Is HydroLean XT a scam?

-There is no robust clinical proof that hydrogen water causes weight loss.
-Some small studies note changes in inflammation or insulin-resistance markers, but that does not translate to pounds lost.
-What HydroLean XT can do is support hydration and give you an easy daily habit to build a weight routine around.
+There's no robust clinical evidence that hydrogen water causes weight loss.
+Some small studies note improvements in inflammation or insulin resistance, but that doesn't translate to pounds lost.
+Hydration itself can temporarily affect scale weight, but that's not fat loss.